DavidObando/OpenAISDKTutorial/OpenAISDKTutorial/Readme.md

 1. Switch to the [step3](https://github.com/TsuyoshiUshio/OpenAISDKTutorial/tree/step3) branch.
 See the [commit](https://github.com/your-repo/OpenAISDKTutorial/commit/step3).
 2. Implement the function calling.
 Modify the definition/implementation as you wish.
+3. Give your name to the LLM and ask it `Could you tell me which OpenAI Service should I use?`.
+4. Modify the `System Prompt` or `functionDescription` and See the behavior difference.

 ## Step 4.
 Structured Output

 If you want more deterministic results, consider using structured output.
 This is useful for obtaining specific types of results.